Apple and Google team up on virus 'contact tracing' by smartphone - France 24

 The move comes with governments around the world studying or implementing measures to use smartphone location technology to identify people with the virus and keep them from infecting others, even as the efforts raise privacy and civil liberties concerns.

-Apple and Google said they will work together in the coming months to use standard Bluetooth capabilities relied on by wireless devices such as earbuds to be used to let handsets exchange information.

-Apple and Google contended that "privacy, transparency, and consent" were top priorities in the joint initiative.
+Apple and Google contended that "privacy, transparency, and consent" were top priorities in the joint initiative, addressing concerns about systems which could disclose personal data on individuals.

-"All of us at Apple and Google believe there has never been a more important moment to work together to solve one of the world’s most pressing problems," the longtime rivals said in the release.

-"Through close cooperation and collaboration with developers, governments and public health providers, we hope to harness the power of technology to help countries around the world slow the spread of COVID-19 and accelerate the return of everyday life."
+"Contact tracing can help slow the spread of COVID-19 and can be done without compromising user privacy," Apple chief executive Tim Cook said in a tweet.

+Tracking people's movements using their smartphones, while a temptingly powerful tool for containing the coronavirus comes with privacy concerns and fears regarding how the data might be misused.

 © 2020 AFP